shenwei356/unikmer/README.md

-`unikmer` is a golang package and a toolkit for nucleic acid [k-mer]((https://en.wikipedia.org/wiki/K-mer)) analysis, providing functions including set operation k-mers (sketch) optional with TaxIDs but without count information.
+`unikmer` is a golang package and a toolkit for nucleic acid [k-mer]((https://en.wikipedia.org/wiki/K-mer)) analysis, providing functions including set operation k-mers (sketch) optional with TaxIds but without count information.

 K-mers are either encoded (k<=32) or hashed (arbitrary k) into `uint64`, and serialized in binary file with extension `.unik`.

-TaxIDs can be assigned when counting k-mers from genome sequences, and LCA (Lowest Common Ancestor) is computed during set opertions including computing union, intersecton, set difference, unique and repeated k-mers.
+TaxIds can be assigned when counting k-mers from genome sequences, and LCA (Lowest Common Ancestor) is computed during set opertions including computing union, intersecton, set difference, unique and repeated k-mers.